-[0002)0003] Since their advent in the 1970s, electronic video games have captured the imaginationimaginations of millions.
+[0002] Since their advent in the 1970s, electronic video games have captured the imagination of millions.
 Although these games were initially limited to crude graphics displayed on cathode ray tubes, the continuous improvement in computing and display technology has allowed for the never-ending improvement of video and the video gaming experience.

-[0003)0004] In the last decade virtual reality games have been developed.
+[0003] In the last decade virtual reality games have been developed.
 These games allow players to experience simulated realities.
 They display game images in three dimensions, and allow player interaction with the presented reality using a variety of sensors.
-None of these games, however,For the most part, these games simulate only limited game scenarios.
-None have yet simulated an entire virtual world.
-Interestingly, none of these games has gained widespread commercial success.
+None of these games, however, has gained widespread commercial success.

-[0004)0005] In part, the lack of commercial success of existing virtual reality games may be attributable to the current state of technology and the quality of the designed games.
-In part, however, games.
-However, it is also attributable to the relatively small consumer market; the appeal of these games is limited to devoted video gamers.
+[0004] In part, the lack of success of existing virtual reality games may be attributable to the current state of technology and the quality of the designed games.
+In part, however, the appeal of these games is limited to devoted video gamers.

-[0005) Other0006] Some games have attempted to incorporate additional activities with the video gaming experience.
+[0005] Other games have attempted to incorporate additional activities with the video gaming experience.
 For example, some video games attempt to incorporate sports and exercise with the video gaming experience.
 One such game allows a stationary bicycle rider to be part of a simulated race.
-These games, however, have served more as a motivational tool than as a form or of entertainment.
+These games, however, have served more as a motivational tool than as a form or entertainment.
 Further, the sports and exercise activity is often constrained to accommodate use of the video game.

-[00060007] Accordingly, there is a need for an improved video game that interacts with other forms of amusement, preferably presenting some form of simulated reality.
+[0006] Accordingly, there is a need for an improved video game that interacts with other forms of amusement, preferably presenting some form of simulated reality.